 Dog pulling is another sign of an over excited pooch.
 There are many ways to deal with this problem:

 - Try a longer lead – this allows pooch the freedom to explore and relaxes your arms.
-Retractables are perfect for this, but your dog must still be monitored near roads, using the lock function will provide control when you need to – also it’s fun to reel your dog in like a fish.
+Retractables are perfect for this.
+However, your dog must still be monitored near roads, using the lock function will provide control when you need to – also it’s fun to reel your dog in like a fish.

 - Use a ‘control’ harness – these harnesses are specifically designed to stop dogs from pulling.
 They come in a few different forms: